The RVers Guide to Doing Laundry on the Road

 For Jennifer and me, we can expect KOAs, Thousand Trails, Yogi Bear’s Jellystone Park, Good Sam Campgrounds, and other large commercial campgrounds to have on-site laundry facilities that are kept clean and neat.
 Most offer access in the early mornings and evenings so you can get the laundry done outside of peak recreation hours.

-Most (but not all) state parks have laundry facilities and many county, municipal, or national park campgrounds.
-In general, though, we’ve found that cleanliness and the condition of the equipment can vary greatly at civic and smaller campgrounds.
-So check the reviews.
+Most (but not all) state parks have laundry facilities, and many county, municipal, or national park campgrounds have them.
+In general, though, cleanliness and the condition of the equipment can vary greatly at civic and smaller campgrounds, so check the reviews.

 One caution, though.
 Campground laundry machines can be costly.
 They do have a pretty captive audience, and some have very steep rates because they know most folks will decide it’s not worth the hassle of leaving the campground and finding a commercial laundromat.